 Beautiful images!
 I love your composition and post processing.

-{september 2009} I didn’t have a chance last fall to do a blog post about our family trip to Tennessee to visit Brett’s grandfather and family.
+I didn’t have a chance last fall to do a blog post about our family trip to Tennessee to visit Brett’s grandfather and family.
 We love going down there.
 He lives in this great old log home, and we run around outside soaking up the gorgeous outdoors.
-It seems like our last 2...
+It seems like our last 2 or 3 visits it has been raining, which makes things a little more difficult with 4 kids who want to run around outside.

 7 comments